 An unforgettable biography of one of the most significant cultural forces of our time.

 JOE HAGAN is a special correspondent for Vanity Fair.
 He has written for New York, Rolling Stone, The Wall Street Journal, and many other publications.
-His work includes long-form profiles and investigative exposés of some of the most significant figures and subjects of our time, including Hillary Clinton (her first post–secretary of state interview), Karl Rove, the Bush family, Henry Kissinger, Dan Rather, Goldman Sachs, The New York Times, and Twitter.
+His work includes long-form profiles and investigative exposés of some of the most significant figures and subjects of our time, including Beto O’Rourke, Hillary Clinton (her first post–secretary of state interview), Karl Rove, the Bush family, Henry Kissinger, Dan Rather, Goldman Sachs, The New York Times, and Twitter.
 In 2010, he discovered the diaries of singer Nina Simone and wrote about them for The Believer magazine.
 He lives with his family in Tivoli, New York.

 News & Updates